 Elder Abraham is the nominal leader of Sunport.
 He is a Blighted, lecherous old man with a harem of too young girls.
 Real power is held by Rebeccah, one of the concubines.
 She is unofficial priestess of the local cult.
 Rebeccah is charming and manipulative.
 Her brother Joakim is the resident Techdabbler.
 He keeps the ancient infrastructure functional.
 Joakim is naive and very curious about the outside world.

 Sunport is unmarked on maps for a reason.
-It used to be a prison belonging to some great power.
-As time passed, it was simply forgotten.
-Inmates and guards alike were left on their own.
-They survived against all odds in the Gloom.
+It used to be a prison.
+As time passed - and the world died - it was simply forgotten.
+The inmates and guards alike were left on their own.
+They survived against all the odds.
 Ancient defenses disabled the few stray ships that arrived since.
 Slowly, imprisonment turned into a religion.
 Integrating new arrivals into Sunport is their divine mandate.
 Only one of the ancient guardians remains – a Techstalker (see golems) the locals call Gloomangel.
 They worship it as a godly creature and guardian.

 The cult will do anything they can to sabotage the repairs.
 Rebeccah wants the outsiders to stay in Sunport; she will avoid casualties if possible.
 In the most extreme case, the Dependable Gentleman will be surrounded by an armed mob until the crew agree to scuttle the ship.
 Killing Rebeccah will disorganize the locals, but completely alienate Joakim.
 The Gloomangel is a wild card – it is not controlled by the cult, but by ancient instructions.